unlocomqx/addons-docs/docs/src/productdesigner/11-migration.md

 :one: Install the same version of the module on the new shop

-:two: Export the module tables from the previous shop to the new shop and import them in the new shop
+:two: Export the module tables from the previous shop and import them in the new shop

 ::: tip
 The module tables start with `ps_productdesigner_` or generally `[prefix]_productdesigner_`